Health Library

 • Doubles the risk of ischemic stroke (reduced blood flow to the brain)

-In addition, smoking has been associated with depression and psychological distress.
+In addition, smoking has been associated with depression and psychological problems.

-Both direct and indirect smoking exposure poses significant health hazards to pregnant women, infants, and young children.
-Children and infants exposed to tobacco smoke are more likely to experience ear infections and asthma, and are at a higher risk for sudden infant death syndrome (SIDS) than children and infants without the same exposure.
+Both direct and indirect smoking exposure poses significant health hazards to pregnant women, infants and young children.
+Children and infants exposed to tobacco smoke are more likely to have ear infections and asthma.
+They are at a higher risk for sudden infant death syndrome (SIDS) than children and infants without the same exposure.

 The following common symptoms may be associated with exposure to secondhand smoke.
-However, each individual may experience symptoms differently.
+Each person may experience symptoms differently.
 Symptoms may include:

 • Coughing and wheezing